top of page

 About Us

-SLAY is a dynamic, melody-driven band with deep roots and an original musical style.
+Slay & Stinson are a dynamic, melody-driven band with deep roots and an original musical style.
 Their content draws inspiration from both real-life and fantastical experiences, all while paying homage to the rich traditions of bluegrass music and various other influences.
-Notably, SLAY earned the honor of being a finalist in the prestigious 2023 Telluride Bluegrass contest, a milestone that introduced their unique sound to a wide and appreciative audience of Colorado bluegrass enthusiasts.
+Notably, Slay & Stinson earned the honor of being a finalist in the prestigious 2023 Telluride Bluegrass contest, a milestone that introduced their unique sound to a wide and appreciative audience of Colorado bluegrass enthusiasts.

 Photo credits - Elliot Siff